 I know nothing of the life this car led with the first owner except they put about 73k miles on it.
 I do know some about the second ownership.
 It was purchased for the wife of a retiring telecom worker.
 They had the car about 10 years and put about 10k miles on it.
 The wife drove it less and less over time so the car mostly sat on the farm.
 It was under a carport with top kept down primarily, so it was pretty filthy inside by the time I found it.

-I detailed in the ABOUT page how the 1994 Miata came to me.
-It was driven by a friend we call “PK” with me leading in my Chevy Cavalier.
-It was a scary drive back to his house with brakes barely working, he took extra care to allow time for the car to stop.
+We call this friend “PK”.
+We brought it back to his house, because he lived closest, with me leading in my mighty Chevy Cavalier.
+It was a scary drive back to his house with brakes barely working.
+He took extra care to allow time for the car to stop.
 When we got to his house all he could say was, “Brakes, brakes, brakes!”
 I surmised he was telling me first order of business is put brakes on this thing.
 That actually did not become the first thing.
 First thing was this car smelled really, really, bad.

 By the time I was able to get to PK’s place a couple months later fall had passed to spring 2010 and PK had the wet smelly cleanup out of the way.
 I still had not driven this car except for two test drives.
 The engine ran strong so we began the exam.
 What did we need to do to get it on the road and in what order?

 We went back to “Brakes, brakes, brakes”.
-Brakes, and Oil Change and Windshield wipers were on the list, and cleaning the slightly fogged looking plastic back window.
+Brakes, and Oil Change and Windshield wipers were on the list Also, cleaned the slightly fogged looking plastic back window.
 Soap and water worked well on the back window removing the grime.
 It wasn’t perfectly clear but it was 75% better than it was.